Personal Injury Claims

 CALL (888) 671-5127 TO SPEAK WITH PERSONAL INJURY LAWYERS FOR FREE

-When you are injured in an accident that wasn’t your fault you may be entitled to file a personal injury claim to seek compensation for your injury, loss of earnings and other damages resulting from the accident.
+When you are injured in an accident that wasn’t your fault you may be entitled to file a personal injury claim to seek compensation for your accident, loss of earnings and other damages resulting from the accident.
 One of the most common questions that we are asked by new clients is: Do I have a Personal Injury Claim?

 There is no quick or straight forward answer to this question because each case, accident, and injury will vary.

 The concept behind an injury claim is that it provides a way for a person (regardless of citizenship), who was injured in an accident that was not their fault, to seek compensation for losses they incurred as a result of an accident.

 The most common types of personal injury claims are:

 - Car accidents